TheLartians/PEGParser/README.md

 Performance
 -----------
 lars::parser uses memoization, resulting in linear time complexity (as a function of input string length) for grammars without left-recursion.
 Left-recursive grammars have squared time complexity in worst case.
-Memoization can also be disabled on a per-rule basis, reducing the memory footprint.
+Memoization can also be disabled on a per-rule basis, reducing the memory footprint and allowing context-dependent rules.

 License
 -------